Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Combinatorial description of of type and

-\begin{theorem}\cite[Theorem 1.11]{Oh14A} Every positive root in an $N$-sectional path has the same first component and every positive root in an $S$-sectional path has the same second component.
-Thus for $1 \le i \le n$, $\GQ$ contains a maximal $N$-sectional path of length $n-i$ once and exactly one.
-At the same time, $\GQ$ contains a maximal $S$-sectional path of length $i-1$ once and exactly one. \end{theorem}

-Hence we can say that a maximal $N$-sectional path $\rho$ is the {\it $(N,i)$-path} if all positive roots contained in $\rho$ have $i$ as a first component.
-Similarly, the notion {\it $(S,i)$-path} is well-defined.
+\begin{theorem}\cite[Theorem 1.11]{Oh14A} Every positive root in an $N$-path has the same first component and every positive root in an $S$-path has the same second component.
+Thus for $1 \le i \le n$, $\GQ$ contains an $N$-path with $(n-i)$-arrows once and exactly once.
+At the same time, $\GQ$ contains an $S$-path with $(i-1)$-arrows once and exactly once. \end{theorem} Hence we can say that an $N$-path $\rho$ is the \defn{$(N,i)$-path} if it contains all positive roots whose first components are $i$.
+Similarly, the notion \defn{$(S,i)$-path} is defined.

 Let $\kp$ and $\sigma$ be subsets of $\PR$ defined as follows: